RahevinSlade/rahevinslade.github.io/HW3/HW3Blog.md

                 return e;
             }
 ```

 6. Interface typename starts with an I, like Istack

 well in this case I called it
-IFace, because it is an InterFace...
+IFace, because it is an InterFace.
 ```
 namespace Calculator
 {